engmsaleh/JTSScrollIndicator/README.md

 JTSScrollIndicator
 ==================

 *A substitute scroll indicator for iOS UIScrollViews.
-Looks almost identical, but allows custom colors.*
+Looks and behaves identically to the native iOS scroll indicator, but allows custom colors.*

 ## As Seen In